AlexShem247/wine-origin-classifier/report/report.md

 3. **Excessive and Irrelevant Features**:
    The LLM model included words like “wine” and “acidity” in the feature set, which as they are related to the general context of wine (which is what I asked) but do not provide valuable insights about the wine’s origin.
-Implementing harsher filtering techniques and better LLM prompts before applying models like TF-IDF could help remove such terms and focus the model on more meaningful, context-specific words that contribute to distinguishing the wine's origin.
+Implementing harsher filtering techniques and better LLM prompts before applying models like BoW or TF-IDF could help remove such terms and focus the model on more meaningful, context-specific words that contribute to distinguishing the wine's origin.

 4. **Model Limitations with Static Data**: